OULibraries/ansible-role-d7/README.md

 * All of these want SELinux
 * All of these commands should be run from the host where you want the change to occur.

+## To install these tools

+Clone this repository and add it to your path.

 ## To initize a new Drupal site

 ```